sdsc/boost-roll/README.md

 ## Installation

-To install, execute these instructions on a Rocks frontend:
+To install, first execute these instructions on a Rocks frontend:

 ```shell
 % rocks add roll *.iso